jchicano/jchicano/README.md

 ### Glad to see you here! <img src="https://raw.githubusercontent.com/jchicano/jchicano/master/assets/emoji.gif" width="27px">

-- An Open Source enthusiast.
+- I'm an Open Source enthusiast.
 - Currently working on some of my cool side projects based on Web Development.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.